Best Survival Food: Sardines Vs Peanut Butter

 3) Buy only what needs little or no preparation.
-Boiling water is about all I want to do for cooking.
+Boiling water is about all I want to do for cooking in an emergency.

-6) Buy what is on sale.
+6) Buy when it is on sale.
 Gee, that's a hard one, eh?

-As you can see, this method gets me thinking ahead every year so as we approach hurricane season I mentally shift gears and begin looking for deals on bottled water, canned foods (with pop tops), nuts, dried fruit and of course - Peanut Butter and Sardines!
+As you can see, this list should get you thinking ahead every year so as you plan for emergencies you mentally shift gears and begin looking for deals on bottled water, canned foods (with pop tops), nuts, dried fruit and of course - Peanut Butter and Sardines!

-Oh, I almost forgot one VERY important item - Make sure you have emergency Toilet Paper!
+Oh, and don't forget one VERY important item - Make sure you have emergency Toilet Paper!
 My wife laughs at me when I buy an enormous pack of TP when it is on sale but I answer "Honey, someday you will thank me for this!"